Quasimaps to quivers with potentials: More examples of Bethe equations

-\begin{definition}(\cite[\S 2.4]{Sze}, \cite[\S 4.5]{NN}) A finite type pyramid partition of length $m$ is a finite subset $\lambda$ of the combinatorial arrangement of length $m$ such that for every stone in $\lambda$, the stones directly above it are also in $\lambda$. \end{definition} The following are the pictures for some finite type pyramid partitions with length 3 and length 4 (ref.~\cite[Figure~12]{NN}):
+We refer to \cite[\S 2.4]{Sze}, \cite[\S 4.5]{NN} for the definition of \textit{a finite type pyramid partition of length} $m$, which is a finite subset $\lambda$ of a combinatorial arrangement of stones (with $m$ stones in top) such that for every stone in $\lambda$, the stones directly above it are also in $\lambda$. \begin{example} The following are examples of pyramid partitions (ref.~\cite[Figure~12]{NN}):

-In general, finite type pyramid partitions with length $m$ consists of\,: $1\times m$ black stones on the first layer, $1\times (m-1)$ white stones on the second layer, $2 \times (m-1)$ black stones on the third, $2 \times (m-2)$ white stones on the fourth, and so on until we reach $m\times 1$ black stones.
+\end{example} \begin{remark} In general, finite type pyramid partitions with length $m$ consists of\,: $1\times m$ black stones on the first layer, $1\times (m-1)$ white stones on the second layer, $2 \times (m-1)$ black stones on the third, $2 \times (m-2)$ white stones on the fourth, and so on until we reach $m\times 1$ black stones. \end{remark} The following result classifies torus fixed cyclic stable framed representations of $(\tilde{Q}^+_{m},\phi_m)$ in terms of pyramid partitions. \begin{prop}\emph{(\cite[Prop.~4.14]{NN})} We have

-\begin{notation} We write $\square$ for a stone regardless of its color, $\circ$ for a white stone, and $\bullet$ for a black stone. \end{notation}